 – Dustin Tingley, Faculty Director, Harvard Initiative for Learning and Teaching

-As HILT’s Project and Outreach Coordinator, Melissa performs a variety of specialized and administrative functions to increase the initiative’s visibility and cross-school collaborations through the development and distribution of information and materials.
+As HILT’s Manager of Programs and Outreach, Melissa performs a variety of specialized and administrative functions to increase the initiative’s visibility and cross-school collaborations through the development and distribution of information and materials.

 Jaime B. Goldstein